LearnToBeFoundation/narrative/narrative.md

 *How is this different than above where we list out the numbers we have for volunteers, full time, part time etc.*

 ##### Challenges

 One of the key challenges we face is in our vetting of families.
 Because our programming is entirely online, it is important that we find families who are reliable and who will show up for tutoring every week, as scheduled with their tutor.
 This has proven to be quite difficult.
 As well-intentioned as parents are when they fill out the application, there are issues that arise after they are accepted and connected with a tutor.
 Some of these are tech issues (they aren't able to load the classroom due to shaky internet connection or lack of digital literacy) and other times life gets in the way and other things take priority over tutoring.
 A key for us is figuring out which of the families that reaches out fit our mission and are going to be reliable when working with volunteer tutors.

 The second key challenge is ensuring that we connect students with the appropriate tutor.
 We have had wonderful connections between tutors and students, many of which have resulted in grade improvements in school, confidence boosts for students and a decrease in the burden from a parent already struggling to provide for their kids.
 But when we have to move tutors away from a student they have been working with, there is a real switching cost in re-broadcasting that student need to our other tutors and transitioning away from the previous tutor.
 We are looking to better connect tutors with students based on general criteria like whether the student prefers a male or female tutor and whether they prefer a tutor in a specific age range.
 We will also ask more detailed questions about the subject matter students need help with so tutors can better assess their ability to help.

 ##### Opportunities

+We had a tutor named Seena who worked with a second grader named Baleigh.
+They worked together for about 15 hours and they really hit it off.
+Both Seena and Baleigh are wonderful people.
+When they first met, Baleigh was really struggling in reading.
+Already, at age 8, she was very behind in reading and was failing quizzes in class.
+But after only 8 hours of tutoring with Seena, Baleigh's scores went from failing to greater than 90%.

+We have another high school student who is working with a young college volunteer on math and he went from a D to a B in about 10 hours of 1-on-1 work online.

+These are two of many anecdotal evidence we have to highlight how valuable Learn To Be can be for students across this nation.
+And it goes far beyond grades.
+Both students and parents have told us how the tutoring has helped to reduce stress and improve confidnece and that's so important.

+We have a real opportunity to scale our operation to thousands of kids every year.
+With the right bit of tech mixed with a grass roots movement to spread the word about what we're doing, we can help change the dynamic in famililes from California to Iowa to New York.

 ### Organization Programs and Services (Overview- brief paragraph each)
 *What does this mean?
 Should LTB only be writing something under educational paragraph?
 We don't do work with health, financial/economic development*